Home Finance Guide

 Government backed loans for military personnel offered by the Department of Veterans Affairs.
 VA guaranteed loans are made by private lenders, such as banks, savings & loans, or mortgage companies to eligible veterans for the purchase of a home, which must be for their own personal occupancy.

-Do's & Don'ts For Mortgage Loan Shopping
+Mortgage Shopping Do’s & Don’ts

 Today’s real estate market is very complex.
 Whether you are sophisticated in the field of real estate finance... or if this is your first experience, you should retain the services of an AMLA member lender.